Certificates of Electrical Safety community information

 If you are unable to obtain your COES

-If electrical work has been completed within the last three years and a Certificate of Electrical Safety has not been issued, you may for Energy Safe Victoria to take action.
+If electrical work has been completed within the last three years and a Certificate of Electrical Safety has not been issued, you may lodge a complaint for Energy Safe Victoria to take action.
 A Registered Electrical Contractor/ Licensed Electrical Worker cannot refuse to issue a Certificate of Electrical Safety for any reason including payment issues or contract disputes.

 Obtaining a Certificate of Electrical Safety is not always possible, even when a person is entitled to a copy.